Skip to Content

 But, keep in mind that the modified virtual queue for TRON only gives you a one-hour return window

-You can follow along with where Disney is on boarding groups inside the My Disney Experience app, and as long as you have turned on notifications, you’ll get a pop-up when it is your turn.
+You can follow along with where Disney is on calling boarding groups inside the My Disney Experience app, and as long as you have turned on notifications, you’ll get a pop-up when it is your turn.

 Does TRON use backup boarding groups?